-Established in 1974 by Dr. Murray E. Fowler, the Zoological Medicine Service and Residency Program was the first zoological medicine residency in the world and provides instruction to veterinary students, training for residents, and clinical services to the zoological community.
-Dr. Ray Wack is the Chief of Service and coordinates the Zoological Medicine Residency, while he also serves as the head veterinarian at the Sacramento Zoo.
+Established in 1974 by Dr. Murray E. Fowler, the Zoological Medicine Service and Residency Program was the first zoological medicine residency in the world.
+It provides instruction to veterinary students, training for residents and clinical services to the zoological community.
+Dr. Ray Wack, head veterinarian at the Sacramento Zoo, coordinates the residency.